 A Guide to drug addiction

 Recognising the signs and symptoms of drug addiction will help you seek the appropriate treatment or provide a loved one with the necessary support.
-Understanding the differences between drug addiction and abuse can help you take steps toward rehabilitation and recovery.
+Understanding the differences between drug addiction and abuse can help you take steps toward drug rehabilitation and recovery.
 We look at the most common drug dependencies and the effects of addiction on individuals and families.

 What is drug addiction (Substance Use Disorder)?